Paresh10/plantery-flask-full-crud/README.md

 #### Forthcoming features:
 1. Give users ability to like the plants.
 2. Give users ability to add comments on the post
+3. Give users ability to see other user's plants

 #### Instruction on how to run the app:
-1. This app is running with two different repositories.
-For the front-end is [React](https://github.com/Paresh10/plantery-react-full-crud) and for the beck-end is [Python Flask](https://github.com/Paresh10/plantery-flask-full-crud).
-For React clone this repo and run ```npm install``` in the terminal inside the cloned repo.
-This will install all the dependencies.

-2. Assuming you have python3.
-Clone this repository and in your terminal (open separate terminal) navigate to the desired directory where you want clone this repository and run this command source .env/bin/activate.
+1. Assuming you have python3.
+Clone this repository and in your terminal (open separate terminal) navigate to the desired directory where you want clone this repository and run this command ```virtualenv .env -p python3```.
+Which will create a virtual environment for your file to be run and installed in the .env.
+To activate it run ```source .env/bin/activate```.
 This will run virtual environment in your source directory.
 All the installation should be done in virtual environment.
 When you see .env at the beginning, before your cursor in the terminal then you can run this command ```pip3 install -r requirement.txt``` for ```python3```.
 Which will install all the dependencies from the requirement.txt file.
 Don't forget to freeze all the installed dependencies by running this command ```pip3 freeze > requirement.txt```.

-3. Start the server at the python terminal by running ```python3 app.py```.
+2. Start the server at the python terminal by running ```python3 app.py```and violla!.

-4. Start the react app by running ```npm start``` and violla!!